thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 This practice applies to all code required for releasing a software system.
 It applies to production code, as well as to test code, database schema evolutions, application and system configuration and along with infrastructure code.

 *Make All Changes in Small Increments* together with [*Agree As a Team To Never Break the Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build) are **the two most crucial but also the two most valuable practices** to adopt.
-Yet, from my humble experience, it seems this is also the toughest practice to adopt.
+Yet, from my humble experience, it seems *Make All Changes in Small Increments* is also the toughest practice to adopt.

 ## Practice 6: Commit Frequently